leolikescoding/consensus/README.md

 ```
 after reading paper from phantom GHOSTDAG
 and paper from conflux project , i have the idea why not
-design the it in a more direct way.
+try to design it in a more direct way.
 i am discussing this with conflux cto Ming Wu , no any response from him yet.
 ```
 Conflux Design: